telerik/xaml-docs/controls/radgridview/how-to/touch-event-celltemplate.md

 In a scenario where you have explicitly set the cell template of a column within **RadGridView** and you would like that element to handle a touch event separately, you should set the **TouchManager.TouchMode** attached property to **None**.
 Otherwise, all touch events would be handled by the **RadGridView** control.

-**Example 1** shows how to achieve the requirement for a Button element within a column`s CellTemplate.
+**Example 1** shows how to achieve the requirement for a Button element within a column's CellTemplate.

 #### **[XAML] Example 1: Enable touch event for a button within a column cell template**